erikdelange/EXIN-AST-The-Experimental-Interpreter/EXIN language reference.md

 >>> print s, "there", 1 + 2 - 3.14
 Hello there -0.14
 ```
 The printed arguments are separated by a space, and after the last argument a newline is printed.
-This behaviour can be supressed by adding *-raw* after the *print* statement (e.g *print -raw 3.14*).
+This behaviour can be suppressed by adding *-raw* after the *print* statement (e.g *print -raw 3.14*).
 Note that *-raw* is not followed by a comma.

 The *input* statement reads data from the standard input into a variable.
 Input must be ended by a newline.
 Optionally a prompt string can be specified which is printed before the input is read.
 Note there is no comma between the prompt and variable.
 Multiple variables can be read using a single input statement.
 ```